Physics-Informed Teleconnection-Aware Transformer for Global Subseasonal-to-Seasonal Forecasting: Additional Experimental Details

 Table \ref{appendix_tab:main} provides a comprehensive evaluation using two additional metrics: MS-SSIM and SpecRes.
 Higher MS-SSIM values indicate better structural similarity between predictions and ground truth, while lower SpecRes values indicate better spectral accuracy.
 TelePiT consistently outperforms all baseline models across these metrics, with particularly strong improvements in near-surface variables.

-Table \ref{appendix_tab:main_2} extends our comparison against operational forecasting systems across all five metrics (RMSE, ACC, MS-SSIM, SpecDiv, and SpecRes).
+Table \ref{appendix_tab:main_2} extends our comparison against operational forecasting systems across all five metrics (MS-SSIM and SpecRes).
 The results demonstrate TelePiT's significant performance advantages over current operational systems across all metrics and forecast horizons, with improvements ranging from 20-40\% depending on the variable and metric.

 Figures \ref{appendix_fig:heatmap_acc}, \ref{appendix_fig:heatmap_MS_SSIM}, \ref{appendix_fig:heatmap_specdiv}, and \ref{appendix_fig:heatmap_specres} visualize model performance across all pressure levels using ACC, MS-SSIM, SpecDiv, and SpecRes metrics respectively.
 These heatmaps highlight TelePiT's consistent outperformance throughout the atmospheric column, with particularly strong advantages in the mid-troposphere and for temperature variables.